 Some of the best places to start (after reading MoneyMagpie) are:

-- Money Advice Service is a Government-backed service providing free advice.
+- Money Helper is a Government-backed service providing free advice on things like benefits, savings and pensions.

 - Community Money Advice is a free debt advice charity.